When Should I Upgrade?

 If your upgrade appears to hang in place for an extended period of time, click on the Terminal item to expand the terminal section.
 Check what action is available there, then complete the steps to unhang your upgrade.
 For help, contact support and we'll be able to provide assistance.

 If the upgrade fails it will most likely be due to a package manager issue.
-First, run the upgrade again with this command, and see if it will get further:
+First, run an alternative upgrade manager with this command, and see if it will manage further:

 If it fails again, the package manager will need to be repaired manually.
 Please follow the steps as outlined in this document about repairing the package manager

 Make sure to get the package manager to a fully upgraded status before rebooting your computer.
 You should see this line after running all 6 of the repair package manager commands: